Selecting dorm room decor is always exciting, but what’s one section of the room college students often neglect? Their bed.

 If you will be studying in a colder climate, try wool or silk bed sheets.
 Both are known to regulate body temperature and may be better at retaining body heat.

-Balancing class, work, homework, the gym, and a social life makes college stressful.
+Balancing class, work, homework, the gym, and social life makes college stressful.
 We understand if maintaining your bed is the least of your worries.
 That’s why we recommend equipping it with a mattress protector.
 You might not have control over the condition of your dorm room bed, but you certainly have control over the quality of your mattress topper.
 A mattress protector will protect your topper from bacteria, mold, dust mites, dead skin, sweat, and stains, ensuring you can use it year after year and dorm after dorm.

 The ability of a high-quality pillow is constantly underestimated.
 This is unfortunate considering the right pillow can deeply enhance sleep quality by providing full-body comfort.
 Finding the right pillow requires contemplating the type of sleeper you are then choosing an appropriate pillow loft, or height.
 When shopping for a new pillow for your dorm room bed, remember the following:

 - Medium to high loft pillows are best for side sleepers.
+In most cases, latex or memory foam pillows work well for side sleepers.

 - Back sleepers should use a medium loft pillow.